BastienGarrigue/rehabilitationProsthesis/README.md

 # rehabilitationProsthesis

-First, install the differents librairies thanks to the command:
+First, install the different librairies thanks to the command:
 "pip install requirements.txt"

 This vocal recognition algorithm is using the spectrogram mel of the audio recorded earlier